MicrosoftDocs/customer-insights/ci-docs/export-braze.md

 ---
-title: "Export Customer Insights data to Braze"
+title: "Export segments to Braze"
 description: "Learn how to configure the connection and export to Braze." ms.date: 03/29/2022 ms.reviewer: mhart